StevenJL/periodoxical/README.md

   limit: 5,
   nth_day_of_week_in_month: {
     mon: [1, 2], # valid values: -1,1,2,3,4,5
-    fri: [-1], # Use -1 to specify "last" of the month.
+    fri: [-1], # Use -1 to specify the last Friday of the month.
   },
   time_blocks: [
     { start_time: '8:00AM', end_time: '9:00AM' },